ganesh-git2014/SplunkJavaAgent/README.md

 You can configure the agent with the properties file "splunkagent.properties" that resides inside the jar file.
 The various options are detailed below.
 Open the jar , edit the file, close the jar.

+Alternatively you can pass the properties file in as an argument , rather than having to bundle it into the agent jar.
+Example : -javaagent:splunkagent.jar=/Users/foo/splunkagent.properties

 Note : unless you want incredibly verbose tracing , you will want to specify just the packages/classes/methods you are interested in profiling in the "agent.whitelist" property